MattDierick/RTD-NGINX-App-Protect-UDF/source/_build/html/_sources/class1/module4/module4.rst.txt

-Step 2 - Publish Arcadia app with a NGNIX Plus Ingress Controller
+Step 2 - Publish Arcadia app with a NGINX Plus Ingress Controller
 #################################################################

 It's time to publish Arcadia application externally from the Kubernetes cluster.

-**Deploy the NGIX Plus Ingress Controller**
+**Deploy the NGINX Plus Ingress Controller**

 Now, Arcadia App is running in the Kubernetes Cluster.
 We need a solution to publish it externally (using Kubernetes front end IP addresses) and routing the packets to the right pods (main, back, app2, app3)